Local Environmental Plans

 • whether a public hearing is required

-• the timeframe for completing the process.
+• the timeframe for finalising the proposed amendment.

 To view the details and progress of all planning proposals that City of Newcastle has forwarded to the Department of Planning, Industry and Environment for gateway determination follow the links to the ‘LEP Tracking System’ on the Department of Planning and Environment's website.